Tell Alabama head football coach Nick Saban: Reject Trump’s tide of hate

 Anyone with the power to push back against Trump’s hate must use it, especially if their platform transcends politics.
 Fortunately, leaders in professional and college sports are stepping up:

-- NFL players and coaches kneeled and stood together in a massive rejection of Trump’s comments during this weekend’s games.1
+- NFL players and coaches kneeled and stood together in a massive rejection of Trump’s comments the weekend after his speech and players continue to kneel throughout the league.1

 - Steve Kerr, Steph Curry and Kevin Durant – the coach and star players of the 2017 NBA Champions, the Golden State Warriors – have condemned Trump’s racism and said they would not accept an invitation to visit the Trump White House.2